Volcanic winter of 536: Scientific evidence

-Tree ring analysis by the dendrochronologist Mike Baillie, of the Queen's University of Belfast, shows abnormally little growth in Irish oak in 536 and another sharp drop in 542, after a partial recovery.
+Tree ring analysis by the dendrochronologist Mike Baillie, of Queen's University Belfast, Ireland, shows abnormally little growth in Irish oak in 536 and another sharp drop in 542, after a partial recovery.
 Ice cores from Greenland and Antarctica show evidence of substantial sulfate deposits in around 534 ± 2, which is evidence of an extensive acidic dust veil.

 Possible explanations

 It was originally theorized that the climatic changes of AD 536 were caused by either volcanic eruptions (a phenomenon known as "volcanic winter") or impact events (meteorite or comet).

-In 2015, revision of polar ice core chronologies dated a major sulfate deposits and a cryptotephra layer to the exact year AD 536 (previously dated to AD 529 before revision).
-This is strong evidence that a large explosive volcanic eruption caused the observed dimming and cooling, removing the need for an extraterrestrial explanation, but an impact event around this time period cannot be ruled out.
+In 2015, revision of polar ice core chronologies dated sulfate deposits and a cryptotephra layer to the year 536 (previously dated to 529 before revision).
+This is strong evidence that a large explosive volcanic eruption caused the observed dimming and cooling.
+But Dallas Abbott and her colleagues found spherules containing nickel and copper in an ice core, giving support to an impact event around this time.

 The source of volcanic eruption remains to be found but several proposed volcanoes have been rejected: